rstudio-conf-2022/ggplot2-graphic-design/README.md

 -   Understanding the general concepts of ggplot2.
 -   Learning the many options of customizing a ggplot.
 -   Gaining the major steps need to create engaging graphics.
--   Being able to generate complex plots without th need of post-processing.
+-   Being able to generate complex plots without the need of post-processing.

 ## Is this course for me?